 Many a reader will be thinking, I must be mistaken in the season: Starting the fall with a spring blog?

 But my unseasonable posting has a reason.
-That is to say, an edition is just about to be published in the G. Henle publishing house that contains a small piece most likely known to most of us as “Spring Melody” by the Comedian Harmonists (an arrangement of an original song version, with lyrics by Hans Lengsfelder).
+That is to say, an edition was just published in the G. Henle publishing house that contains a small piece most likely known to most of us as “Spring Melody” by the Comedian Harmonists (an arrangement of an original song version, with lyrics by Hans Lengsfelder).
 But what’s behind this catchy tune, and what does it have to do with the G. Henle publishers?

 “Spring Melody” is originally no. 7 of the solo piano cycle Humoresques op.
 101 by Antonín Dvořák, published in 1895.
 Dvořák created these eight miniatures during his American period in 1894.
 He evidently sketched the first ideas while still in New York, but the draft of the eight “easy little piano compositions” (thus, the composer in a letter to his publisher) was done during Dvořák’s home leave spent in Vysoká, Bohemia.
 How the eight pieces came by their title “Humoresques” is not at all clear.
 In the sketchbooks there is, in fact, evidence that the composer had originally considered a series of Scottish dances, hence Ecossaises.
 And with their regular eight-bar phrases and dance-like air, the pieces, without exception in 2/4 time, are actually reminiscent of those Ecossaises popular since ca. 1800 in all of Europe.
 Even composers such as Ludwig van Beethoven and Franz Schubert contributed, incidentally, to this genre (see, for example, HN 74 and HN 76 or HN 449.